tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 In user testing that Twilio did with their documentation, they found that pages that started more quickly with code samples performed better with users.

-{% include course_image.html size="large" url="https://eventil.com/presentations/pOszD6" filename="twiliouserresearch" ext_print="png" ext_web="png" alt="Code samples with Twilio research" caption="Twilio found that pages that had fewer sentences before code samples engaged users more." %}
+{% include course_image.html size="large" url="https://eventil.com/presentations/pOszD6" filename="twiliouserresearch" ext_print="png" ext_web="png" alt="Code samples with Twilio research" caption="Twilio found that when pages had fewer sentences before code samples, the pages engaged users more." %}

 Pages with less than 4 sentences before code samples performed twice as well as pages with 11 sentences before code samples.
 Jarod Reyes explains: